SamyaDaleh/CL-Toolbox/doc/doc.md

 I = {"α1 : (S_OA ε)"}
 A = {"β : (S_NA a (S b S* c) d)"}
 ```
 A TAG consists of nonterminals, terminals and a start symbol like a CFG.
 But instead of production rules its rules are two sets of trees: I - initial trees and A - auxiliary trees.
 The tree format is described below.
 An initial tree might replace a nonterminal leaf in another tree where that leaf has the same label as the root node of the initial tree.
 This function is called substitution and is similar to a derivation step of a CFG.
 An auxiliary tree might replace an inner node in another tree that has the same label as the so called foot and root nodes of that auxiliary tree.
 This function is called adjunction and gives the TAG a higher expressive power compared to a CFG.
 Each tree has a name that is specified in front of the colon.
 Usually initially trees are named α concatenated with a number and auxiliary trees β with a number.
 However, indeed the user is relatively free to give them any name that is no meta symbol like a colon.

-TODO Object
+Internally the initial and auxiliary trees are stored in two separate maps with the tree names as keys.
+To represent trees there are different approaches.
+One considered was to build up a tree recursively of having a root label and a list of children which are trees or subtrees themselves.
+However, this implementation stays close to the definition, which states that a tree consists of sets of vertexes, directed edges between two vertexes each and one root node.
+An auxiliary tree also has one foot node.
+Here each tree also holds a list of nodes that are labeled "no adjoin" or "obligatory adjoin".
+Each vertex remembers its label and gorn address.

 ##### Tree format